jcwiekala/twitter/README.md

 http://localhost:8080/swagger-ui/

 ## Postman
 Postman collection was created with examples which are enough to run and test the application.
 Collection could be found in **/postman** directory.
+Executing all test cases from catalog **execute-all-scenarios** verifies main application scenarios.